FA7045 - Sustainable Practice (2018/19)

 The module aims to:

-As the module develops, students will take the lead in establishing and consolidating an published website, one that showcases and sustains their career and practice at work in relation to the theme.
+As the module develops, students will take the lead in establishing and consolidating a published website, one that showcases and sustains their career and practice at work in relation to the theme.
+LO1

 On successful completion of the module, the student will be able to:

-- Construct a personal approach to the presentation, communication and dissemination of their practice and its underlying principles
+1. construct a personal approach to the presentation, communication and dissemination of their practice and its underlying principles;

-- Critically appraise art, photography or design concepts and media within a given social, commercial, cultural and interdisciplinary framework
+2. critically appraise art, photography or design concepts and media within a given social, commercial, cultural and interdisciplinary framework;

-- Clearly formulate and express the critical framework of ideas supporting an art or design proposal through appropriate models of representation or written argument
+3. clearly formulate and express the critical framework of ideas supporting an art or design proposal through appropriate models of representation or written argument.

 The final summative assessment will be based upon the submission of two assessment items, both to specifically address the learning outcomes of the module: